If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 Should checklists be included in Pendo’s Guides?

-To recap, “Guides” are Pendo’s version of product walkthroughs.
-They consist of combinations of UI elements that literally guide users towards the desired outcome.
+If you aren’t familiar with them, Guides are Pendo’s product walkthroughs.
+They consist of combinations of UI elements that guide users towards the desired outcome.

 Put simply: product walkthroughs and checklists are intimately related to each other from a customer experience perspective.